ScionResearch/genomesizeR/paper/paper.md

 where $\alpha_0$ is the overall mean, $\alpha_{genus_{g[i]}}$ and $\alpha_{family_{f[i]}}$ are random effect of genus and family for genus $g[i]$ and family $f[i]$ and $e_i$ is the residual error of observation $i$.

 The estimation process using the restricted maximum likelihood method (REML).
 A prediction interval is computed using the `predictInterval` function from the `merTools` package [@knowles2024mertools].
 As higher nested levels (order, class) are not taken into account in the model, predictions produced for queries above the family level are not to be trusted.

+Queries corresponding to identified species with an available genome size estimate in the NCBI database get allocated the genome size value of the database (averaged at the species level) and 95% confidence intervals are calculated based on the standard error of the mean of all genome sizes available for that species in the NCBI database.

 ## Weighted mean method